blainehansen/votebase/README.next.md

 click the button
-give payment info, and even a means for splitting costs across members give your polity a name provide an initial Ruleset to be loaded
+give payment info, and even a means for splitting costs across members give your polity a name provide an initial Ruleset to be loaded, even an abstract one and then the vars are prompted if they exist

 ## (Someday) Once votebase is a language or a set of macros over a database language